noconnor29/about/README.md

 ## Features

 - **Interactive Resume**: A dynamic and user-friendly web page showcasing my skills, experience, and projects.
+Now with downloadable PDF version!
 - **Cloud Integration**: Demonstrates the use of cloud services to host and deploy the site.
 - **Continuous Integration/Continuous Deployment (CI/CD)**: Utilizes CI/CD pipelines for automated testing, building, and deployment.
 - **Responsive Design**: Ensures a seamless experience across various devices and screen sizes.